 A little DIY

-I was impatient, I really want to get my DJI Mavic Pro vs GoPro Hero5 camera comparison complete for you, but I do not currently have a GoPro compatible drone on hand.
+I was impatient, I really want to get my DJI Mavic Pro vs GoPro Hero5 camera comparison completed for you, but I do not currently have a GoPro compatible drone on hand.
 What should I do?!?
 I know, let’s attach the GoPro Hero5 to my Mavic Pro!
 Brilliant idea, then I can capture the same footage in one flight.
-Here’s the thing folks, trust me when I say this, a gimbal is an invaluable tool.
+Here’s the thing folks, trust me when I say this, a Gimbal is an invaluable tool.
 The footage from the GoPro, solidly affixed to the hull of the Mavic Pro, is nauseatingly wobbly.
 So, as fun as the attempt was, we’re just going to have to wait for my Karma drone review unit to land.

 We are going to call our list quits at that folks.
 The truth is, there are more than a few drones that can carry a GoPro camera, but most manufacturers have opted to build their own cameras these days.
 Top makers like DJI have camera tech that exceeds that of the currently available GoPro models, for a price of course.
 Lower end and toy class drone makers are including much smaller and lighter, if far less capable cameras, in order to save money and still offer a controllable camera option.